fredericGette/wp81powertool/README.md

 ### Bluetooth

 Leverages the COM BtConnectionManager interfaces to turn on/off the Bluetooth radio or query its current state.

+### Vibration

+Leverages the WRL Windows.Phone.Devices.Notification.VibrationDevice interfaces to make your phone vibrate.

 ## Deployment